hrand1005/training-notebook/README.md

 ## Go Frameworks/Libraries

-Branch main features an implementation of a web-backend using the popular HTTP handling framework 'Gin', and alternatives such as 'gorilla' can be found on other branches.
+Branch main features an implementation of a web-backend using the popular HTTP handling framework [Gin](https://github.com/gin-gonic/gin), and alternatives such as [gorilla/mux](https://github.com/gorilla/mux) can be found on other branches.

 Also used in this project:
-* go-swagger for API documentation generation
+* [go-swagger](https://github.com/go-swagger/go-swagger) for API documentation generation
-* golang-jwt for creating/parsing json web tokens
+* [golang-jwt](https://github.com/golang-jwt/jwt) for creating/parsing json web tokens
-* joho/godotenv for loading environment variables
+* [joho/godotenv](https://github.com/joho/godotenv) for loading environment variables
-* crypto for password checking/hashing
+* [crypto](https://pkg.go.dev/golang.org/x/crypto) for password checking/hashing
-* go-playground/validator for validating struct fields in json serialization
+* [go-playground/validator](https://github.com/go-playground/validator) for validating struct fields in json serialization

 # Setup